Arns Innovations summary

 Status quo today

-Most public IP listings are informative, but not truly decision-ready.
+Most public IP listings are informative, but still underpowered as decision environments.

-They often contain real substance, but they are usually optimized for posting rather than for cognition.
-They tell the world that a technology exists, yet leave major parts of the commercialization decision implicit: who should care, why now, what route is strongest, what is missing, and what adjacent paths might increase value.
+They often contain real technical substance, but they are usually optimized for posting rather than for cognition.
+They tell the world that a technology exists, yet leave key parts of the commercialization decision implicit: who should care, why now, which route is strongest, what is missing, and what adjacent paths might increase value.

 1